What is a supercapacitor?

 Will static electricity damage CAP-XX supercapacitors?

-No. The reason for this is that even though static electricity discharges are at thousands of volts there is very little current and thus the effective energy in Joules is very low and will not damage the device.
+No. The reason for this is that even though static electricity discharges are at thousands of volts there is very little current and thus the charge in coulombs is very low so will not cause a voltage increase that could damage the device.
 CAP-XX does ship our supercapacitors in anti-static packaging.
 However, this is not to protect our parts but to eliminate the possibility of our packaging materials generating static electricity when handled at the customer.